hmajid2301/nixicle/README.md

 - Different environments like **hyprland** and **gnome**
 - Laptop setup with eGPU and **vfio** for playing games on windows

-## 🏠 Structure

-- `flake.nix`: Entrypoint for hosts and home configurations
-- `nixos`:
-  - `global`: Configurations that are globally applied to all my machines
-  - `optional`: Configurations that some of my machines use
-- `hosts`: NixOS Configurations, accessible via `nixos-rebuild --flake`.
-  - `framework`: Framework 12th gen laptop | Hyprland | eGPU 7900 XTX
-- `home-manager`: Most of my dotfiles configuration, user specific

-## 🔌 Devices

-Here is a list of the devices this repo is used to configure.

-### 💻 Framework Laptop

 | Type           | Program      |
 | :------------- | :----------: |
 | OS             | [NixOS](https://nixos.com/) |